BlueMirrors/cvu/README.md

 detector = Detector(classes="coco", backend = "onnx"))
 ```

-Internally, Detector will load ONNX pretrained Yolov5s weight model.
+Internally, the Detector will load ONNX pretrained Yolov5s weight model.

-If you want to run detector for your custom weights, simply do following
+If you want to run the detector for your custom weights, simply do the following:

 - [Train Yolov5 on your custom dataset](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)
 - [Export Weights PyTorch weights to ONNX](https://github.com/ultralytics/yolov5/blob/master/export.py)